Canada sanctions 4 Chinese officials for human rights abuses in Xinjiang | CBC News

 The sanctions come exactly a month after MPs voted to label China's actions in Xinjiang region a "genocide."
 Liberal cabinet ministers, including Prime Minister Justin Trudeau, abstained from that vote.

-The Liberal government has been reluctant to use the term "genocide" to describe Bejing's actions in Xinjiang but it has faced increasing pressure from opposition parties to take a stronger stand on China.
+The Liberal government has been reluctant to use the term "genocide" to describe Beijing's actions in Xinjiang but it has faced increasing pressure from opposition parties to take a stronger stand on China.

+NDP public safety critic Jack Harris said the move is an "important step" to hold China accountable.

+"For months, we have been actively calling on the government of impose coordinated sanctions against China for human rights violations," said Harris.
+"Now the government needs to work with like minded nations to impose sanctions on China with respect to Hong Kong."

 Comments